mjtechguy/tech-career-launch-pad/topics/cybersecurity/README.md

 Cybersecurity is the art of protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information.
 It seems that everything relies on computers and the internet now—communication (e.g., email, smartphones, tablets), entertainment (e.g., interactive video games, social media, apps ), transportation (e.g., navigation systems), shopping (e.g., online shopping, credit cards), medicine (e.g., medical equipment, medical records), and the list goes on.
 How much of your daily life relies on technology?
 How much of your personal information is stored either on your own computer, smartphone, tablet or on someone else's system? ([Source](https://www.cisa.gov/uscert/ncas/tips/ST04-001))

-There are 2 major roles in CyberSecurity:
+There are 2 high level paths in CyberSecurity (and these are note mutually exclusive, you can do both):

-- Red Team
+- Red Team - Attackers
-- Blue Team
+- Blue Team - Protectors

 Sometimes these are combined to be "Purple" team, where you are acting as an internal resource to both identify and exploit vulnerabilities and implementing or collaborating with others to implement remediations to prevent these attacks.